Butternut Squash and Black Bean Skillet

 Mix leftovers with salad greens and your favorite veggies for a filling salad.

-2 3/4 cups butternut squash, cubed (from 1 small squash, about 1 pound)
+2 3/4 cups fresh butternut squash, cubed (about 1 pound) OR 15 ounces frozen butternut squash, cubed

 1/4 cup red wine vinegar